How Yoga Can Help Heal Generational Trauma

 I practice yoga to develop resilience—body, mind, spirit, and community.
 And I practice in order to be strong enough to face my demons, be they addictive tendencies, distraction, ignorance, disinterest, or intrinsic racial biases.

 We are all intimately interconnected and interdependent—to each other, and to our ancestors and to this planet.
 The desire for social justice or dharma arises from yoga practice.
-Yoga practice, particularly meditation, embodies and concretizes the concept of interconnectedness, and demands right action.
+Yoga practice, particularly meditation, embodies and concretizes the concept of interconnectedness and demands the right action.
 This is what is supposed to happen when you practice yoga.
 This is what the ancients taught.

 If your yoga doesn’t compel you to work for social justice, then not only are you wasting your time, but you’re also contributing to the problem.